 - My birthday comes next week.

 - Present Time: the activity that is ongoing in the present time.
-For example:
+For example -

-- Rohit lives in Chandigarh.
+- Rohit lives in Delhi.

 - I study in class 5.

-- Exclamatory Sentences that start with “see”, “here” and “there”: these are some powerful expressions that indicate an action in the present moment.
+- Exclamatory Sentences that start with “see”, “here” and “there”: These are some powerful expressions that indicate an action in the present moment.
 Present indefinite tense examples of this kind are given below.

 - See, how it rains.